 "When you pop a pimple, you rupture the stretched and weakened follicle in your skin.
 This then spills the bacteria, oil and cellular debris underneath your skin, which leads to more breakouts and acne scars." –Teresa Stenzel, Bioelements Director of Education

 Popping and picking pimples can turn a temporary skin blemish into a permanent scar or mark, especially if you're prone to hyperpigmentation.
 Try as hard as you can to resist touching, picking or popping any acne or blemishes that crop up.
 Treat them topically with spot treatments like Breakout Control and be sure to use the right daily products for your skin type.

 If you accidentally pick at your skin, follow the steps below to minimize the damage.

 By picking, you've introduced more bacteria to your skin than you realize, even if you've washed your hands.
 This makes cleansing your skin one of the most important steps to prevent infections and speed up healing.
-Try Sensitive Skin Cleanser to gently melt away bacteria and impurities without irritating the skin.
+Try Sensitive Skin Cleansing Oil to gently melt away bacteria and impurities without irritating the skin.

 4) ICE IT

 Step away from the mirror and grab an ice pack.
 If you don't have an ice pack, just grab an ice cube or two and put them in a plastic bag (never let the ice directly touch your skin) and gently work the ice over the damaged skin to reduce swelling and soothe.